This blog contains content from our Ultimate Sales Kickoff Resource Guide. Check out all our sales kickoff resources, best practices and tools here.

 Provide Clarity on Where Your Company is Headed & How it Impacts Your Team

 As a sales leader, it’s likely obvious to you how the overall company strategy will impact the sales team.
 Don’t assume your sales team is making that connection on their own.
-They’re in the flurry of working to hit their number and dealing with their own day-to-day challenges.
-In fact, as top-performers are routinely having to make up numbers for under-performing team members, they’ll be wondering what the plan is to support them.
-They may even be considering other options and using the SKO to confirm their choice to jump ship.
+They’re in the flurry of working to hit their number and dealing with the day-to-day challenges of selling in a complex environment.

-The SKO is a moment in time where you can effectively communicate what’s next for your salespeople and how your company’s goals will benefit them.
+The SKO is a moment in time where you can effectively communicate what’s next for your salespeople and how your company’s objectives will benefit them.
 Use that time to articulate:

 You need to make sure you are making these connections clear to your salespeople.
-Once they understand the reason behind company shifts and how those shifts will impact their day-to-day, they'll be more likely to participate in your SKO and what you roll out to support them in achieving company goals.
-To articulate these concepts to your team you first have to identify them yourself.
+Once they understand the reason behind company shifts and how those shifts will impact their day-to-day, they'll be more likely to participate in your SKO and what you roll out to support them in achieving revenue targets.
+To articulate these concepts to your team, you first have to identify them yourself.
 Be specific by role and consider how to provide clarity around these four areas:

 1. What does the future look like?

-Successful sales leaders make it their job to understand not just what their company’s revenue goals are, but how the company plans to get there so they can align their sales teams accordingly.
-Take similar action and articulate both the what and thehow to your salespeople.
+Successful sales leaders make it their job to understand not just what their company’s revenue goals are but how the company plans to get there, so they can align their sales team accordingly.
+Take similar action and articulate both the what and the how to your salespeople.
 Then, articulate leadership commitment to achieving critical company outcomes.